okaythen11/okaythen11.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-This is a blog about imagine flash in created for a university seminar.
+This is a blog about imagine flash created for a university seminar.